pdp10/AstroJournal/README.md

 This Java application imports files containing astronomy observations and generates an integrated journal document in PDF format using Latex.
-Observation files can be edited using a common Spreadsheet software (e.g. Google Spreadsheet, LibreOffice Calc, Office Excel) and must be saved as tab-separated value (tsv) files.
+Observation files can be edited using a common Spreadsheet software (e.g. Google Spreadsheet, LibreOffice Calc, Office Excel) or any common text editor (e.g. MS Wordpad, Emacs, Kate, or GEdit) and must be saved as tab-separated value (tsv) files.
+To be recognised, fields MUST be separated by a TAB delimiter.
+No quote or single quotes should be added for marking the fields.

-## Requirements:
+## Requirements for using AstroJournal:
 To use AstroJournal you need to install:

+- Java 1.6+
+- TeX Live (pdflatex or texi2tex must be installed)

+Then, you can run AstroJournal on GNU/Linux typing:
+./create_journal.sh

+## Samples of observation records
+Samples of observation record to test AstroJournal are already inserted in the folder tsv_reports.
+These can be edited with any common text editor (e.g. MS Wordpad, Emacs, Kate, or GEdit) in order to contain your data.
+To customise the document header and footer, please look at the folder latex_header_footer to find the Latex files for the header and footer.
+Also these files can be edited with any common text editor.

+# Development:

+## Requirements for compiling AstroJournal:
+To compile AstroJournal you need to install:

 - Java 1.6+
 - TeX Live (pdflatex or texi2tex must be installed)